 Try roasting thick chunks of sourdough bread with your evening roast chicken.
 Simply tear your sourdough bread and slot them into the little gaps where the uncooked chicken rests on a baking tray.
 You’ll find the delicious juices of the chicken, seeping into the crunchy chunks of sourdough bread, making this terrific meal ever so tastier.

 Sourdough Bread Stuffing

 Stuffing doesn’t have to be limited to holiday meals, it can make for a great side dish with any meal.
 You can make sourdough stuffing.
 Cubed sourdough bread is a great base for any recipe, but it’s especially scrumptious when you throw some cheese into the mix.
-Try this dish with your favorite chicken or vegetable soup, you won’t regret it!
+Try this dish with your favorite chicken or vegetable soup (like my cauliflower soup), you won’t regret it!

 Sourdough Bread Bowl

 A beautiful, vibrant, viridescent tomato soup poured into a loaf of hollowed-out sourdough bread, is a perfectly gorgeous way to eat a simple meal of bread and soup.
 The tanginess of the green tomatoes, sinking into the plush sourdough bread, would create marvellous flavors in your mouth.
 This recipe is definitely worth attempting.

 Sourdough bread crumbs are a savory, and flavorful topping to toss over your favorite meals.
 Whether it’s a salad, a thick creamy soup, or sprinkled over some thick and juicy roast chicken.
 Sourdough breadcrumbs are loaded with potent herby flavors, perfect to add to simpler meals especially if the bread is super crispy, providing you with that impeccable crunch as you dip your spoon back into your bowls for more.